liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 package, since the services for the Organization entity belong to the *portal*.

 <!--I changed this based on navigating to the link specified and looking for the
 link.
-There was no *Packages* frame, but there was a *Portal Services* frame with the *com.liferay.portal.service* link -Russ -->
+There was no Packages frame, but there was a Portal Services frame with the com.liferay.portal.service link Russ -->

 3. Find and click on the `-ServiceUtil` class (in this case `OrganizationLocalServiceUtil`) in the *Class Summary* table or the *Classes*